 Why is some paper more valuable than other paper?
 Why was I horrified to hear of a drug dealer who burned over 2 million dollars in cash just to keep his family warm in the winter?
-Or the urban legend of people making purchases with wheelbarrows of cash due to inflation.
+Or the urban legend of people making purchases with wheelbarrows of cash due to extreme rates of inflation.
 At least, that’s the story I remember from Social Studies class in the 4th grade.

 Why is a dime smaller than a nickel when it’s worth twice as much?